-- (a) protest a boat, but not as a result of information arising from a request for redress or an invalid protest, or from a report from an interested party other than the representative of the boat herself.
-However, it may protest a boat - (1) if it learns of an incident involving her that may have resulted in injury or serious damage, or - (2) if during the hearing of a valid protest it learns that the boat, although not a party to the hearing, was involved in the incident and may have broken a rule;
+- (a) protest a boat, but not as a result of information arising from a request for redress or a report from an interested party or information in an invalid protest, or from a report from an interested party other than the representative of the boat herself. or in a request for redress; However, it may protest a boat - (1) if it learns of an incident involving her that may have resulted in injury or serious damage, or

+- (2) if during the hearing of a valid protest it learns that the boat, although not a party to the hearing, was involved in the incident and may have broken a rule;

-- (b) call a hearing to consider redress; or - (c) act under rule 69.1(a).
+- (b) call a hearing to consider redress; or

+- (c) act under rule 69.1(a).